-A fellow billionaire like Trump and DeVos, Ross possesses plenty of business experience for a post in which he is expected to dictate U.S. trade policy.
+A fellow billionaire like Trump and DeVos, Ross brings plenty of business experience to a post in which he is expected to dictate U.S. trade policy.

 Ross, at 79, is the eldest of Trump's Cabinet nominees and has an estimated net worth of nearly $3 billion.

 The former Texas governor's selection for the Energy Department was a slightly unusual one.
 As a 2012 GOP presidential candidate, he said he favored abolishing the energy department.
 He was also sharply critical of Trump, calling him a "barking carnival act" when he was a candidate for the 2016 presidential election.

 After his nomination, Perry resigned from his role on the board of Energy Transfer Partners, the parent company of the Dakota Access Pipeline, in order to avoid the appearance of conflict of interest.

 Mnuchin, 53, worked for nearly 20 years at finance house Goldman Sachs before leaving the banking industry and moving west to enter a new career as a film producer.
 He went on to found RatPac-Dune Entertainment and produce big-budget films like Avatar (2009) and the X-Men film franchise.

 Mnuchin has no prior government experience, but did serve as the Trump campaign's finance chair for the past six months.

 Since taking office, he has been heavily involved in Trump's efforts to deregulate American business.

 Secretary of Veterans Affairs